lokesh/lightbox2/README.md

 ## Roadmap

-- **Maintenance.** No substantial features are being worked on till all open Pull Requests and Issues have been reviewed.
-- **Documentation.** Main features and options need to be documented.

-## Changelog

-### v2.8.0 - UNRELEASED

-- [x] Add CONTRIBUTING.md
-- [ ] Allow users to set options with an html attribute per image and image set.
 - [ ] Add module compatibility (AMD, etc).
+- [ ] Allow users to set unique options with an html attribute per image and image set.
 - [ ] Add ability to initialize with vanilla Javascript.
 - [ ] Add ability to initialize as a jQuery plugin.
+- [ ] Add tests

+## Changelog

+### v2.7.5 - UNRELEASED

+- [Add] CONTRIBUTING.md

 ### v2.7.4 - 2015-06-23